bentoml/BentoML/docs/source/guides/monitoring.rst

 The following examples are excerpted from :github:`bentoml/BentoML/tree/main/examples/quickstart`.

-Given that we have the definetion of the bento service:
+Given the following service definition:

 .. code-block:: python